manifold-lang/manifold-frontend/README.md

 Type Array = (manifold.Type T, manifold.Integer width) => (T...width, width: width)
 ```

-Using this defined type, a developer could declare an instance of `Array` as
+Using this defined type, a you could declare an instance of `Array` as

 ```
 Array(SpaceshipEngine, 5) engines